ikiranis/customers-task/README.md

 - Set the mysql credential in ``.env`` file.

-You can install mysql with docker (https://github.com/ikiranis/mysql-server-docker)
+You can install mysql on docker (https://github.com/ikiranis/mysql-server-docker)

 - Give write privileges to ``storage`` folder